KittySou/KittySou/README.md

 - 🌱 I’m currently learning **Ruby, Javascript, HTML, CSS**

-- 📄 Know about my experiences [www.linkedin.com/in/kitty-souriyadeth](www.linkedin.com/in/kitty-souriyadeth)

-- ⚡ Fun fact : **I like snowboarding but I only did it once and I like surfing but I don't know how to swim.**
+- ⚡ Fun fact : **I like snowboarding but I only did it once and I like surfing but I don't know how to swim 😳.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">